 - Look around Hilton Hotel Schiphol

-Our POIs come in 4 flavours o you can create different storylines, based on the behaviour and choices of the visitor.
-Just choose the POI you want in our editor.
+Our POIs come in many flavours so you can create different storylines, based on the behaviour and choices of the visitor, using the behaviour.

 As people can navigate in VR, it’s important to tell where people are going, when activating a hyperlink.
 In this way people won’t get lost.
 Avoid placing POIs in close proximity to each other.
 POIs work best if they are sufficiently far apart from each other.
 If multiple hotspots are placed near each other, the user could accidentally click on the wrong button.
 Also remember to add a link, so people can step back.